 The Camp Chef DLX looks like a classic pellet smoker: half gas grill, half offset smoker.
 It is the best smoker grill combo on our list.
 Built from heavy-gauge steel, it clocks in at hefty 140 pounds – so isn’t the most portable smoker, but it does have two wheels for moving around the deck.

-On the left is a large pellet hopper, with an automatic auger feeding pellets to the firebox automatically according to the temp settings you’ve selected.
-The 18-pound pellet capacity can last entire smoke – twice the capacity of the portable Davy Crockett.
+On the left is a large electric pellet hopper, with an automatic auger feeding wood pellets to the firebox automatically according to the temp settings you’ve selected.
+The 18-pound pellet capacity can last entire smoke – twice the capacity of the best portable pellet grill from Green Mountain Grills, the Davy Crockett.
 There’s a handy trap-door if you need to empty the hopper anytime.

 Digital Temperature Control and Automatic Features